Giving your time and talent to a worthy cause can benefit you as well as others.

 - Service-learning enhances understanding of diverse cultures and communities, and binds people through shared experiences.

-More importantly, children thrive and survive when you volunteer.
-Your community is safer, cleaner, friendlier and kinder when you volunteer.
-And the world is a better place to live when you volunteer.
+More important, children thrive and survive when you volunteer.
+Your community becomes safer, cleaner, friendlier and kinder when you volunteer.
+And the world becomes a better place to live when you volunteer.

 But don’t be intimidated.
 The world needs all types of volunteers.
 When you read about or see these types of stories on television, how do you see yourself in that scenario?
 Does your personality sway you toward hands-on service?
-Or maybe you’re more of a behind-the-scenes planner.
+Maybe you’re more of a behind-the-scenes planner.
 That’s great.
 The world needs those as well.
 Or maybe you know people who know people and can line up other people for fundraising and marketing.
 That’s fantastic too.
 The world needs you, no matter what kind of help you can give.
-And we’re here to help you figure out what you can do next, so you and your project are what people are talking about next on television and social media!

 What can you do?